JPPlaysGamer/IndustriesExes.Inc/README.md

 # IndustriesExes.Inc
 Contains all the projects e games integrations.

-"Grettings.
+"Greetings.
 My name is JPPlaysGamer, who am i talking to?

 You are now looking at my repository.
 Well, I think you’re looking for something, right?
 If not, why are you here?
 I'm new here, I don't know anyone and I'm not from your country.